 Now it’s time to make the rose.
 Take your orange peel stripe and start wrapping it around itself skin out, like you would do with a ribbon.
 Make it as tight as you like, but don’t leave it too loose or your roses will unwrap.
 You can use a small toothpick or a pin to secure it (try not to damage the orange skin).

 Now you can let it dry, either at room temperature, in the oven on low temperature, or as I did, by putting it on our heater.

 This post contains affiliate links of products I recommend, which means I may receive a commission if you click an ad link and purchase something, at no additional cost to you.
 Thank you!

 Orange peel roses using a peeling knife

-The second orange, I peeled using a peeling knife.
-You follow the same steps like with the peeler, but you will notice that the peel will be thicker.
+The second orange I peeled using a peeling knife.
+You follow the same steps as with the peeler, but you will notice that the peel will be thicker.
 Try not to cut into the orange flesh and try to get an even stripe as with the other tool.
 To get a good start, you can first cut the orange’s top and continue in a spiral until you have peeled the whole orange, trying to keep the stripe’s width even.

 Now, like above, wrap the stripe around itself, creating a beautiful rose.
 Secure the peeling’s end and let it dry like the one before.

 Differences I noticed using the two peeling tools